hanzhang0116/BotDigger/README.md

 * pythonwhois
 * wordsegment

+BotDigger has not been tested with the most recent Python modules listed above.
+Check the [requirements.txt](./requirements.txt) for specifics or (recommended) use the `PackagesInstallation.sh` script, which runs `pip -r requirements.txt`.

 ### Configure Network Information

 We need to give BotDigger some information about the network so that it